Cheapest rolling electricity tariff in the UK (no fixed end date)

 Standing charge surprises

-Some tariffs advertise a lower unit rate but have a higher daily standing charge.
+Some tariffs advertise a lower unit rate but have a higher daily standing charge (cap-level electricity standing charge is 57.19p/day from July 2026).
 If you’re a low user (small flat, single occupant), this can wipe out savings.

 Payment method & eligibility